zalyoung/gitlab-handbook/content/handbook/finance/procurement/_index.md

 All vendors must adhere to the [GitLab Partner Code of Ethics](/handbook/legal/partner-code-of-ethics/).
 It is mandatory all vendors contractually adhere to this if they would like to do business with us.
 (Note these are typically not required in event related agreements unless the vendor is providing services).

-#### 2. Negotiation, Privacy and Security Review
+#### 2. Negotiation, Privacy, Security, and Compliance Review

 Depending on the amount of spend, Procurement will assist or lead in negotiating the pricing and commercial terms of the contract.

-Depending on the types of data shared with the vendor, Privacy and Security will need to complete a review of the vendor
+Depending on the types of data shared with the vendor, Privacy and Security will need to complete a review of the vendor.
+Depending on nature of vendor's services and/or whether the vendor has been recommended to us, the Ethics and Compliance team will need to complete an anticorruption/antibribery review and, potentially, recommend additional measures to mitigate that risk.

 For more information on these requirements and steps, see the [Review Steps, Timeline, and Considerations section](#review-steps-timeline-and-considerations)